-To further develop their musical abilities, the Prosper Mighty Eagle Marching Band competed and won 6A Grand Champions at the 41st Plano East Marching Invitational at Tom Kimbrough Stadium in Plano on Saturday, Sept.
+To further develop its musical abilities, the Prosper Mighty Eagle Marching Band competed and won 6A Grand Champions at the 41st Plano East Marching Invitational at Tom Kimbrough Stadium in Plano on Saturday, Sept.
 30. The marching band will next compete at the Bands of America Prosper Regional at Children’s Health Stadium Oct.
 14.

 The band began rehearsing their cowboy-themed “Deep in the Heart of Texas” show before the school year started.
 As competitions came closer, students attended practices after school four or five times each week.